 The OSU School of Public Policy is the best place for most students to receive this training because it offers the only rural public policy concentration among any university in the western U.S. and it has a long history of collaboration with rural experts, stakeholders, and partners around the world.

-The certificate is comprised of 2 required substantive core courses, a capstone writing experience, and 8 or more credits of electives.
+The certificate is comprised of 3 required substantive core courses and 8 or more credits of electives.

 English language requirements for international applicants to this program are the same as the standard Graduate School requirements.